Onlookers urged police to charge into Texas school

 Uvalde is a largely Latino town of some 16,000 people about 75 miles (120 kilometers) from the Mexican border.
 Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.

-Before attacking the school, the gunnman shot and wounded his grandmother at the home they shared, authorities said.
+Before attacking the school, Ramos shot and wounded his grandmother at the home they shared, authorities said.

 Neighbor Gilbert Gallegos, 82, who lives across the street and has known the family for decades, said he was puttering in his yard when he heard the shots.